fossasia/eventyay-video/docs/integration/iframe.rst

 Routing
 -------

-You can route the user to a different location in venueless by sending a JavaScript message to the main application.
+You can route the user to a different location in eventyay-video by sending a JavaScript message to the main application.
 An example that moves the user to a room with a specific ID would look like this::

     window.parent.postMessage(